microsoft/just/packages/documentation/docs/scripts-webpack.md

 - `fileOverlay`: This adds the `file-loader` to allow loading SVG, PNG, GIF, JPG files
 - `htmlOverlay`: This adds the `html-webpack-plugin` that generates the right code to include scripts and other assets into your `index.html`
 - `stylesOverlay`: This adds styling support for both CSS and Sass
-- `tsOverlay`: This adds a `ts-loader` transpilation support for Typescript files while configuring a `fork-ts-checker-webpack-plugin` for typechecking in a separate process for the fastest compilation experience
+- `tsOverlay`: This adds a `ts-loader` transpilation support for TypeScript files while configuring a `fork-ts-checker-webpack-plugin` for typechecking in a separate process for the fastest compilation experience